-Caleb Smith’s writing on contemporary media and the arts appears in Avidly, Bomb, Los Angeles Review of Books, Paper Monument, and other venues.
+Caleb Smith has written about contemporary media and the arts for Avidly, Bomb, Los Angeles Review of Books, Paper Monument, and other venues.
 He regularly reviews new fiction for Yale Review, and he is a co-editor of No Crisis, a special series on the state of criticism in the twenty-first century, to appear online and in print from Los Angeles Review of Books in 2015.

 post: Yale University English Department, 63 High St., Room 109, New Haven, CT 06520